The Club will be called North Belfast Harriers and will be affiliated to

 To ensure all present and future members receive fair and equal treatment.

-Membership should consist of officers and members of the club.
+Membership should also include officials and members of the club.

 All members will be subject to the regulations and constitution of the club